Military kids are badass, that’s a scientific fact.

-6) Santa Claus always turned up in a military helicopter and also wore combat boots and DPM trousers underneath and nearly almost always strangely resembled another brats father or regimental leader.
+6) Father Christmas always turned up in a military helicopter and also wore combat boots and DPM trousers underneath and nearly almost always strangely resembled another brats father or regimental leader.

-7) Your teacher was also your neighbour, and her husband just happened to serve under your Dad.
+7) Your teacher was also your neighbour, and their partner just happened to serve under your Dad.
 There was no escape or cheating the system.

 8) You have waved goodbye to your Dad stood in your pyjamas at 0400 hours or earlier at some point.